 Call us for help…

-For questions about the law regarding racial harassment, religious harassment, national origin harassment, disability harassment, sexual orientation harassment, age-based harassment and other forms of non-sexual harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about the law regarding racial harassment, religious harassment, national origin harassment, disability harassment, sexual orientation harassment, age-based harassment and other forms of non-sexual harassment under California’s Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California sexual harassment attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.